BlueSCSI/BlueSCSI-v2/lib/ZuluSCSI_platform_template/README.md

 RAM usage
 ---------

-By default the AzulSCSI firmware uses large buffers for best performance.
+By default the ZuluSCSI firmware uses large buffers for best performance.
 The total RAM usage in default configuration is about 100 kB.
 Minimum possible RAM usage is about 10 kB.